sarihammad/chattr-backend/README.md

 # Chattr - Scalable Real-Time Chat & Video Application (In Progress)

-**Chattr** is a scalable, real-time messaging and video chat platform. it enables users to connect randomly with others for casual conversations, friendships, or romantic connections.
-Built using a microservices architecture in **Spring Boot** for mastering **system design**, **distributed systems**, and **cloud-native development**.
+**Chattr** is a real-time messaging and video chat platform designed to scale.

+It enables users to connect for casual conversations, friendships, or romantic chats — blending the best of WhatsApp, Discord, Omegle, and Tinder.

+Built using a distributed microservices architecture in **Spring Boot**, Chattr is a backend-focused project designed to master **system design**, **distributed systems**, and **cloud-native development**.

 ---